Dinosaurs in danger in 'Jurassic World' movie trailer

 After the demise of the Jurassic World theme park the dinosaurs are left alone to roam free, but when the the dormant volcano on Isla Nublar begins roaring to life, Owen and Claire attempt to rescue the remaining dinosaurs, and end up stumbling upon a very dangerous secret.

-"Jurassic World: Fallen Kingdom" also stars Jeff Goldblum, Toby Jones, Daniella Pineda, B.D.
+"Jurassic World: Fallen Kingdom" also stars Toby Jones, Daniella Pineda, B.D.
 Wong, Justice Smith, Geraldine Chaplin, Ted Levine, James Cromwell, Rafe Spall and more.

+Jeff Goldblum will also make an appearance in the new movie.
+But until then you can see him star in his own "Jurassic World" Jeep commercial that aired during the Super Bowl.

 Directed by J. A. Bayona, "Jurassic World: Fallen Kingdom" opens on June 6 in the UK, June 7 in Australia, and June 22 in the US.